-Below, I will list some communication skills that I think can be helpful to maintain a differentiated position when you do separate and begin a more individuated life.
+Below, I will list some communication skills that I think can be helpful with family or in more intimate relationships when the goal is to maintain a differentiated position or, when you do separate or divorce, to reinforce a more individuated life while simultaneously allowing for connection.

 First, I would suggest complaining rather than criticizing.
 Complaints follow the form of “when this happens, this is what I feel.”
 In contrast, criticisms portray a person as having bad intent (or crazy or psychopathic etc.).
 “You are doing this because you want to punish me.”
 That never accomplishes anything other than raising the temperature.

-But, if you can recognize when you are making a cry for help, it can be helpful to inquire (to reflect on yourself) what is going on?
+But, if you can recognize when you are making a cry for help, it can be helpful to inquire (to go inward and reflect) what is going on?
 Am I overwhelmed?
 Am I being emotionally manipulative?
 Am I expecting my ex-partner to respond with loving kindness?
 If so, then I am barking up the wrong tree.
-I’d find a different tree, with someone who has no history with you and wants to listen.
+I’d be more successful finding a different tree, with someone who has no history with you and wants to listen.

 One more form of communication involves making a request.
 Requests are not demands; demands and bullying won’t work unless you can terrorize someone into compliance.
 But I am not recommending you try that.